 What is a bootloader?

-A bootloader is the first program that is run at computer startup (that the operating system is run from Hard Disk, pendrive etc.), is responsible for providing a view of the operating systems installed on your computer and launching them, and it is of fundamental importance, because without it, it is not possible to use a computer.
-GNU GRUB is nowadays one of the most used and most advanced bootloader, in fact it is not a simple bootloader, in fact it is possible to assign it a theme for example, change its color, manage it more easily thanks to special applications (Grub-customizer ad example).
-Obviously, there are other bootloaders: LILO, Syslinux etc ...
-Even those who use Winz (ehm ... dows) go first to the bootloader, then switch to the kernel. and so on, it's just not as obvious as in the Linux kernels.
+A bootloader is the first program that is run when the computer starts, (whether the operating system is run from Hard Disk, pendrive etc ...), it is responsible for providing a view of the operating systems installed on your computer and launching them, and is of fundamental importance, because without it, it is not possible to use a computer.
+GNU GRUB is nowadays one of the most used and most advanced bootloaders, in fact it is not a simple bootloader, it is possible, in fact, to assign a theme for example, change its color, manage it more easily thanks to special applications (Grub-customizer ad example).
+Obviously, there are other bootloaders: LILO, Syslinux etc… Even those who use Winz (ehm… dows) first go to the bootloader, then go to the kernel. and so on, it's just not as obvious as in Linux kernels.

 Exit from the chroot, dismount partitions, switch off swap and restart the computer